Joe Montana: 1981–1983

 Montana began the 1981 season as San Francisco's starting quarterback.
 The season ended up as one of the franchise's most successful to that point.
 Backed in part by Montana's strong performance, the team finished the regular season with a 13–3 record.
 Montana helped San Francisco win two of those games with fourth-quarter comebacks.
 The season was a precursor to one of Montana's most memorable moments as a professional.

-On January 10, 1982, San Francisco faced the Dallas Cowboys as three-point home underdogs at Candlestick Park in the National Football Conference Championship Game.
-The final quarter was marked by one of the most notable plays in NFL history.
-Larry Schwartz of ESPN.com later defined the 1981 NFC Championship as Montana's signature game.

-When San Francisco took possession with 4:54 left in regulation play, Dallas led 27–21; the drive began on San Francisco's 11-yard line.
+On January 10, 1982, San Francisco faced the Dallas Cowboys as three-point home underdogs at Candlestick Park in the NFC Championship Game.
+Dallas led 27–21 when San Francisco took possession with 4:54 left in regulation.
+The drive began on San Francisco's 11-yard line.
 Behind six successful Montana completions and four running plays, San Francisco moved the ball to the Dallas 13-yard line.
 After one unsuccessful pass and then a seven-yard gain, San Francisco faced third down from the Dallas 6-yard line.
 Montana took the snap and ran to his right.
 He then made an off-balance pass toward the back of the end zone, and San Francisco wide receiver Dwight Clark made a leaping catch for the game-tying touchdown.
 With just 51 seconds left on the game clock, Wersching kicked the extra point and San Francisco won the game 28–27.
 The reception by Clark was coined simply The Catch, and it put San Francisco into Super Bowl XVI.

 San Francisco faced the Cincinnati Bengals in Super Bowl XVI.
 Montana completed 14 of 22 passes for 157 yards with one touchdown passing and one rushing touchdown.
 San Francisco won the game 26–21, and in recognition of his performance, Montana won the Super Bowl Most Valuable Player Award, which he accomplished two more times before he retired.
 The Super Bowl win also made Montana one of only two quarterbacks – along with his idol Joe Namath – to win a college national championship and a Super Bowl.
 Montana, at 25 years, 227 days, was one day older than Namath was at the time of his first Super Bowl, making him the second-youngest quarterback to start a Super Bowl up to that time.